deepflowio/docs/translate/translated/02-ce-install/05-legacy-host.md

   - 224.0.0.0-240.255.255.255
 ```

 If not, you need to add the missing server network segments to the `local_ip_ranges` list in the custom configuration file below.
-For example, if the host IP is 100.42.32.213, you need to add the corresponding 100.42.32.0/24 network segment to the configuration.
+For example: if the host IP is 100.42.32.213, you need to add the corresponding 100.42.32.0/24 segment to the configuration.

-Modify the `values-custom.yaml` custom configuration file:
+Edit the `values-custom.yaml` custom configuration file:

 ```yaml
 configmap: